JCR and MCR

 At St Hilda's College, there are dedicated facilities for both undergraduate and graduate students, who are members of the JCR and MCR respectively.

-Graduate students are also welcome to use the JCR bar and lounge area.
+Our graduate students are also welcome to use the JCR bar and lounge area.
 They are automatically members of the Middle Common Room (MCR), a term for both the graduate student body and the spacious meeting room on the main College site that is for their sole use.
 This is a pleasant environment for informal gatherings and social activities.
 The MCR is run by a committee of graduates elected every year, which represents their interests in practical ways.
 The committee organises a very active and varied social program of events in College, from brunches to film screenings.
-In addition to Dining Hall access through the year, MCR members are invited to a welcoming dinner with their College advisers in their 1st year.
+In addition to Dining Hall access throughout the year, MCR members are invited to a welcoming dinner with their College advisers in their first year.
 They also have the opportunity each year to attend a College dinner, to which they may invite their thesis supervisor or another academic guest.
 They can meet and mingle with the Fellows over refreshments at the MCR research event that is held each term.
 The MCR ensures that all graduates who want to pursue sport or other leisure activities at whatever level are able to enjoy the facilities they need.
-Find out more on the MCR Facebook page, or in Part A of the Student Handbook.
+Find out more on the MCR Facebook page, or in the Student Handbook.